dannycab/phy415fall23/content/0_course/2_design.md

 The core readings and work for this course will be this jupyterbook.
 I will find resources online, make my own, and provide as much organized free material as possible.
 If you want to have a textbook that helps you organize your readings, please obtain copies of:

-1. Mary Boas, [*Mathematical Methods in the Physical Sciences*](https://www.amazon.com/Mathematical-Methods-Physical-Sciences-Mary/dp/04711982) (Wiley; 2005).
+1. Mary Boas, [*Mathematical Methods in the Physical Sciences*](https://bookshop.org/p/books/mathematical-methods-in-the-physical-sciences-mary-l-boas/7483888) (Wiley; 2005).
 This book is the definitive text on mathematical approaches, written by Dr. Boas originally in 1966!
 Any 3rd edition will be useful and I will put the section numbers from Boas in the online readings.
-2. Mark Newman, [*Computational Physics*](https://www.amazon.com/Computational-Physics-Mark-Newman/dp/1480145513) (CreateSpace Independent Publishing Platform; 2012).
+2. Mark Newman, [*Computational Physics*](https://bookshop.org/p/books/computational-physics-mark-newman/9385815) (CreateSpace Independent Publishing Platform; 2012).
 This book is a great introduction to a variety of computational physics techniques, written by UMich professor Mark Newman for a computational physics course.
 I will put section numbers from Newman in the online readings.

 ### Additional sources

 In addition, I will draw from the following books.
 I have copies of them if you want or need scans of sections.
-But they can found online in Google Books and other places as well. no need to purchase unless you want a copy for your personal library.
+But they can found online in Google Books and other places as well.
+No need to purchase unless you want a copy for your personal library.

 #### Mechanics